Working Papers

 Occupation in the Apprenticeship Labor Market Paper

-entry point into the workforce in developed economies.
-Since early labor market
+market is the earliest possible entry point into the workforce in developed

-shocks are likely magnified throughout professional life, avoiding mismatches
+economies.
+Since early labor market shocks are likely magnified throughout

-between talent and occupations – for example due to gender- or status-based
+professional life, avoiding mismatches between talent and occupations – for

-discrimination – appears crucial.
-This experimental study investigates the effects
+experimental study investigates the effects of applicant gender and its

-of applicant gender and its interaction with parental occupation on the
+interaction with parental occupation on the probability of receiving an

-probability of receiving an invitation to an interview in the Swiss
+invitation to an interview in the Swiss apprenticeship labor market.
+We find no

-treatment by employers in most cases.
-Our results have clear and relevant
+robust evidence of differential treatment by employers in most cases.
+Policies

-Keywords: Field Experiment, Correspondence Test,
+Keywords: Field

-Discrimination, Gender, Parental Occupation
+Experiment, Correspondence Test, Discrimination, Gender, Parental Occupation

 JEL Codes: C93, J16, J71